hyperledger/fabric/test/tools/LTE/README.md

 ### What the Tests Do

-Each test reads test parameters from the file `parameters_daily_CI.sh` and conducts several test-runs by varying one or two of the parameters.
+Each test reads test parameters from the provided parameter file and conducts several test-runs by varying one or two of the parameters.
 The parameters are:
 * number of chains (ledger),